Monthly Archives: September 2015

 I am looking forward to the next High Day and I hope my private meditation practice in the interim will pay off by then.

-Depending on the region, the autumnal equinox may or may not represent the final harvest of the season.
-Furthermore, not all sources I have consulted on Anglo Saxon heathenry include all three harvest festivals.
-Sometimes the dates associated with the preceding and following harvest festivals are associated with non-harvest related rites.
-Lammas, for example is often excluded for its modern Christian associations and may be replaced by Freyfaxi, which is less about harvest and more about Ing Fréa and his corresponding lore.
-Winter Nights is generally recognized as a harvest festival, but the significance of the harvest is muted by ancestral rites.
-According to Swain Wodening, in some Germanic areas there is no mention of Winter Nights at all (131).
+The autumnal equinox is known variably as Mabon or Harvest Home among Neopagans.
+It is the second of three harvest festivals on the neopagan calendar.
+Depending on the region, it may or may not have represented the final harvest of the season for Indo-European pagans.
+Of the three harvest festivals recognized today, it is the one exclusively associated with harvest-related festivities.
+Lammas, for example, is often intermingled with or replaced entirely by Freyfaxi, which is less about harvest and more about Ing Fréa and his corresponding lore.
+Samhain is generally recognized as a harvest festival, but the significance of the harvest is muted by ancestral rites.

 Harvest Home (or just “Harvest”) stands out as exclusively related to harvest time.
 It makes sense that the festival in the middle of the harvest season should receive the bulk of the harvest-related celebrations.
-Not surprisingly, it shares customs, with both Hlaefmaest (Lammas) and Winterfylleth (Winter Nights).
+Not surprisingly, it shares customs, with both Hlaefmaest (Lammas) and Winter Nights.
 One such custom was to leave the last sheaf of the harvest for Woden’s horse.

 As an Aspie in the grown-up academic world, maintaining a professional demeanor at all times is important.
 Indeed, this is important as an adult in any situation.
 Having a (mostly) invisible “disability” (for lack of a better term at the moment), I can’t expect understanding from the world outside my closest family and social contacts.